Ditectrev/Microsoft-Azure-AZ-900-Microsoft-Azure-Fundamentals-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] A resource group for FinServer and another resource group for all the other servers.
 - [x] A virtual network for FinServer and another virtual network for all the other servers.
-- [ ] A VPN for FinServer and a virtual natwork gateway for aach nther server.
+- [ ] A VPN for FinServer and a virtual network gateway for another server.
 - [ ] One resource group for all the servers and a resource lock for FinServer.

 **[⬆ Back to Top](#table-of-contents)**